Oklahoma Discussion Thread

 Re: Oklahoma Discussion Thread

-when was this written55sixxx wrote: ↑27 Aug 2022 17:51 Honestly, I think that if the map teams dedicate themselves thoroughly, I think it's even possible to have it in 7-8 months.
+55sixxx wrote: 27 Aug 2022 17:51 Honestly, I think that if the map teams dedicate themselves thoroughly, I think it's even possible to have it in 7-8 months.
 I'm just strongly hoping Oklahoma's announcement will be done in September or early October at the latest, heck, we may even get it within the next couple of weeks considering this:

 Because as far as I'm aware, not only trucks are upcoming projects, map DLC's are as well.